Navigating Ethical Dilemmas in Nursing

 Addressing Ethical Challenges

 As patient advocates, nurses play a vital role in safeguarding patients' rights and well-being.
 Suppose you're caring for a patient whose family insists on a treatment plan that conflicts with the patient's wishes.
-Advocating for the patient's autonomy and best interests may involve facilitating communication between the patient, family, and healthcare team, ensuring informed decision-making, and seeking support from nursing leadership or the hospital's ethics committee if necessary.
+Advocating for the patient's autonomy and best interests may involve facilitating communication between the patient, family, and healthcare team.
+This ensures informed decision-making and seeks support from nursing leadership or the hospital's ethics committee if necessary.
 Upholding ethical principles and advocating for patients' rights requires courage, empathy, and effective communication skills.

 Conflicts may arise when ethical values, beliefs, or priorities diverge among healthcare team members.
 Suppose you encounter a disagreement with a physician regarding a patient's treatment plan.
 Engaging in open dialogue, actively listening to each other's perspectives, and seeking common ground can help resolve conflicts collaboratively.
 However, if the conflict persists or compromises patient care, it may be necessary to escalate the issue to nursing leadership or the hospital's ethics committee for resolution and guidance.
 Effective conflict resolution fosters a culture of respect, collaboration, and ethical decision-making within the healthcare team.